TheSteelGuy/ecommerceAPI/README.md

  - on the msql client terminal create database like so:
     ```
-    create database tur
+    create database ecom
     ```

   - on the msql client terminal create a user like so and then grant them permission:
     ```
     CREATE USER 'username'@'localhost IDENTIFIED BY 'password';
-    GRANT ALL PRIVILEGES ON tur.* TO 'username'@'localhost';
+    GRANT ALL PRIVILEGES ON ecom.* TO 'username'@'localhost';
     ```
     ### import the database and data.